 Here are three strategies for meeting your year-end goals efficiently and effectively.

 Most organizations will not have as substantial of an acquisition this year as last.
 To offset this, you will need to focus on increasing donor retention and stewarding last year's donors.
-Review your and make sure everyone who gave last year gets an ask again before the year is out.
+Review yours and make sure everyone who gave last year gets an ask again before the year is out.
 Follow up individually as necessary for donors who are lapsed to let them know personally how important their gift is this year.

 Implement a multi-channel engagement strategy.

 With so much information flooding our newsfeeds and inboxes, you will need to do more each year to capture your stakeholder's attention.
 If your organization has relied on direct mail annual appeals in the past, create corresponding digital appeals to guarantee you reach your stakeholders where they are most susceptible to messages.